Quantum-Optics-LKB/PhaseUtils/paper/paper.md

 # Acknowledgements

 We acknowledge the extremely meaningful conversations we had with Riccardo Panico and Ashton Bradley.
-We acknowledge contributions from Kevin Falque and contructive feedback from Clara Piekarski and Quentin Schibler.
+We acknowledge contributions from Kevin Falque and constructive feedback from Clara Piekarski and Quentin Schibler.

 # Authors contribution